What is a Vapor Chamber?

 Vapor chambers can be attached to the fin base using a variety of methods, depending on the specific design and application requirements.
 Here are some common approaches:

 - Soldering: The most common approach is to use solder to attach the vapor chamber to the fin base.
-Soldering provides a strong bond and good thermal conductivity but requires the device to be nickel plated for solder compatibility.
+Soldering provides a strong bond and good thermal conductivity but requires the device to be nickel-plated for solder compatibility.
 Solders that melt at lower temperatures are preferable because higher temperature alternatives may cause the vapor chambers to deform unless it is encased in a solder jig.

 - Adhesive bonding: One common approach is to use a thermally conductive adhesive to attach the vapor chamber to the fin base.
-This approach is relatively simple and can be used with a wide range of fin base materials however it is the least thermally efficient.
+This approach is relatively simple and can be used with a wide range of fin base materials; however, it is the least thermally efficient.

 - Mechanical attachment: Mechanical attachment methods include using screws, clips, or clamps to attach the vapor chamber to the fin base.
 This approach provides the most secure connection to meet challenging shock and vibration requirements.

 Similar to heat pipes, the effective thermal conductivity of vapor chambers depends on several factors, primarily the distance that heat is moved away from the heat source.
 When comparing the effective thermal conductivity of heat pipes to vapor chambers for the same application, it is important to note that, despite having a lower effective thermal conductivity, vapor chambers can outperform heat pipes.
 This may seem counterintuitive, but it is due to the additional cross-sectional area of the vapor chamber as compared to heat pipes.
+In conduction-limited designs, vapor chamber-based assemblies can outperform solid metal and multi-heat pipe configurations.Borne out by real-world testing, two different CFD thermal models illustrate the differences.
+In the first, we look at a CFD comparison between heat sinks with the condenser attached to the base in an application that needs a ‘local’ fin stack.
+Both a solid aluminum base and a solid copper base are compared with a vapor chamber base.

-The thermal resistance for the aluminum and copper are 0.587 oC/W and 0.382 oC/W respectively, while the vapor chamber design is 0.260 oC/W. Further, while the aluminum and vapor chamber heat sinks are roughly the same weight, the solid copper heat sink is nearly twice as heavy.
+The thermal resistance for the aluminum and copper are 0.587 oC/W and 0.382 oC/W, respectively, while the vapor chamber design is 0.260 oC/W. Further, while the aluminum and vapor chamber heat sinks are roughly the same weight, the solid copper heat sink is nearly twice as heavy.
+To more closely compare the thermal performance of a vapor chamber heat sink to a solid metal heat sink, visit our online heat sink calculator and usage instructions for that calculator.
+In the second example, a heat pipe-based heat sink is compared to one with a vapor chamber in an application where the fin stack is remote to the heat sink base.
+For this 250W application, the heat pipe solution has a delta-T of 54 oC while the vapor chamber heat sink registers at just under 39 oC.